rwightman/efficientdet-pytorch/README.md

  Average Recall     (AR) @[ IoU=0.50:0.95 | area= large | maxDets=100 ] = 0.668
 ```

+### 2020-05-22
+A bunch of changes:
+* COCO eval per epoch for better selection of checkpoints while training, works with distributed
+* optimizations to both train and inference that should see small throughput gains
+* doing the above, attempted to torchscript the full training loss + anchor labeler but ran into problems so had to back out part way due messy hacks or weird AMP issues causing silent bad results.
+Hopefully in PyTorch 1.6 there will be less TS issues.
+* updated results after clipping boxes, now pretty much exact match to official, even slightly better on a few models

 ### 2020-05-02
 First decent MSCOCO training results (from scratch, w/ pretrained classification backbone weights as starting point).
 32.4 mAP for D0.
 Working on improvements and D1 trials still running.